GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 #include "figures/wer_maps/figure.typ"

 *Cost Map Directionality*
+#draft[Not sure where we should put that... maybe in the "Alternative cost map section"]

 When the cost function is invariant in the agent orientation $theta_a$, the map is said to be omnidirectional.
 In the case of the #acr("WER") cost #wer-cost, this is when an omnidirectional microphone is used to record signals at each position on the grid.